 In particular, people who smoke need to stop smoking before having a tummy tuck, which is lso known as abdominoplasty.
 By breaking the smoking habit before having surgery, patients can jump start smoking cessation, which benefits their overall health.
 In fact, a study by the American Society of Plastic Surgeons confirms that having a cosmetic surgery procedure can actually help people stop or reduce smoking.

-A reader on RealSelf.com asks, “Will smoking as little as 2 or 3 cigarettes a day have an effect on my Tummy tuck?”
+Many people ask me why they shouldn’t smoke before a tummy tuck.
+In fact, a reader on RealSelf.com asks, “Will smoking as few as 2 or 3 cigarettes a day have an effect on my tummy tuck?

-It’s often hard to kick the habit, so we also recommend that a smoker see their primary care physician to get formal assistance with smoking cessation programs.
+We understand it’s hard to kick the smoking habit, so we suggest that smokers who want to schedule a tummy tuck see their primary care physician to get formal assistance with a smoking cessation program.

-As you probably know, quitting is not only important for your tummy tuck, it’s good for you anyway.
-Smokers should consider cessation the first step towards a flatter tummy.
+As you probably know, quitting nicotine is not only important for your tummy tuck, it’s good for you in many other ways.
+If you smoke, consider cessation as the first step to getting the flatter abdomen you desire.

 To see your potential with tummy tuck surgery, visit our photo gallery of before-and-after photos.

 If want to know more about abdominoplasty, I can meet with you personally to discuss the procedure.
 Simply contact us, and we’ll be happy to schedule a consultation.